Conduit (The X-Files)

 "Conduit" is the fourth episode of the first season of the American science fiction television series The X-Files.
-It premiered on the Fox network on October 1, 1993.
-It was written by Alex Gansa and Howard Gordon, directed by Daniel Sackheim, and featured a guest appearance by Carrie Snodgress as the mother of an abducted teenager.
+The episode premiered on the Fox network on October 1, 1993.
+It was written by Alex Gansa and Howard Gordon, directed by Daniel Sackheim and featured a guest appearance by Carrie Snodgress as the mother of an abducted teenager.

 The show centers on FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 In this episode, Mulder and Scully, when investigating the possible alien abduction of a teenage girl, find that the missing girl's younger brother may be capable of receiving satellite transmissions and that her mother was also party to a UFO encounter over twenty years earlier.
-Mulder finds himself becoming emotionally attached to the case due to its similarities to his own childhood experiences, when his younger sister Samantha was abducted from their home.
+Mulder finds himself becoming emotionally attached to the case due to its similarities to the childhood abduction of his younger sister Samantha.

-The episode, although not directly tied to the series' ongoing story arcs, provides more information on how Mulder's sister had been abducted as a child; a plot thread which would go on to become one of the more prominent of the series.
+The episode, although not directly tied to the series' ongoing story arcs, provides more information on how Mulder's sister had been abducted as a child, a plot thread which would go on to become one of the more prominent of the series.
 The episode was filmed in British Columbia, with Buntzen Lake being used as Lake Okobogee.

 Plot

-At a campground at Lake Okobogee National Park in Sioux City, Iowa, Darlene Morris witnesses a flash of light outside of her RV.
-When she ventures outside to find her young son, Kevin, he claims that his teenaged sister, Ruby, has vanished.
+At a campground at Lake Okobogee National Park in Sioux City, Iowa, Darlene Morris witnesses a flash of light outside her RV.
+She ventures outside to find her young son, Kevin, who claims that his teenaged sister, Ruby, has vanished.

 In Washington, FBI Division Chief Scott Blevins informs Dana Scully that, unbeknownst to her, Fox Mulder has requested travel expenses to Sioux City based on a tabloid article about Ruby's disappearance.
 Blevins also shows Scully an X-File on the disappearance of Mulder's sister Samantha.
 When Scully asks Mulder about the travel expenses, he explains that Lake Okobogee was the scene of a series of UFO sightings in 1967; Darlene, then a member of a Girl Scout troop, was one of the witnesses.

 When Mulder and Scully travel to Iowa and meet the Morrises, Mulder observes Kevin writing down binary code on a piece of paper; Kevin claims they are coming from static on a television screen.
 After submitting Kevin's code for analysis, the agents meet with the local sheriff, who tells them that Ruby was a juvenile delinquent who likely ran away.
 They also meet a young woman, Tessa, who says that Ruby had gotten pregnant and was planning to run away with her boyfriend, Greg Randall.
 The agents are unable to find Greg at the bar where he works; however, his boss tells them about UFO activity at Lake Okobogee.